maxmalkin/lazier/README.md

   `v` revert · `↑` marks a commit the upstream branch does not have
 - **Rebase.** `p` `r` `e` `s` `f` `d` set the action · `J` `K` move a commit · `enter` run.
 If it stops: `c` continue · `s` skip · `A` abort

-## Not there yet

-Staging one line · custom patches · bisect · worktrees · a configuration file

 ## License